HackmaniaGX/itag-dataset-gathering/README.md

 # Healthcare Fraud Detection Using Graph Analysis and AI

 > **Purpose:**
 This repository contains our project for the **ITAG Atlantec Hackathon 2025** held in Galway.
-Our team (The Neural Nexus) developed an innovative approach to detect healthcare fraud, waste, and abuse by leveraging **graph analysis** and **machine learning** techniques.
+Our team (The Neural Nexus) developed an innovative approach to detect healthcare fraud by leveraging **graph analysis** and **machine learning** techniques.

 > **Solution Goal:**
 The goal is to improve detection accuracy, transparency, and investigation efficiency in healthcare systems.